thunchakorn/ThaiFilmReview/README.md

 ## Features

-- **User Authentication**: Users can sign up, log in, forget password, change password,and manage their profiles.
+- **User Authentication**: Users can sign up and log in with Google, forget password, change password,and manage their profiles.
-- **Film Reviews**: Users can write reviews for any Thai film, and other users can like, dislike, and comment on these reviews.
+- **Film Reviews**: Write, like, dislike, and comment on reviews.
-- **Rating System**: Users can rate films on various aspects:
+- **Rating System**: Rate films on Cinematography, Direction, Acting, Screenplay/Story, Music/Score, and Overall Quality.
-    - Cinematography
-    - Direction
-    - Acting
-    - Screenplay/Story
-    - Music/Score
-    - Overall Quality
 - **Following/Follower**: User can follow other user to see new review on feed.
 - **Periodic update film**: New films are updated automatically.